opensearch-project/documentation-website/_opensearch/segment-replication/remote.md

 Remote-backed storage offers OpenSearch users a new way to protect against data loss by automatically creating backups of all index transactions and sending them to a supported cloud storage service.
 In order to expose this feature, segment replication must also be enabled.
 See [Segment replication](NEEDLINKHERE-FROM-PR-1163) for additional information.

 Remote-backed storage is an experimental feature.
 Therefore, we do not recommend the use of remote-backed storage in a production environment.
-For updates on the progress of remote-backed storage, or if you want leave feedback that could help improve the feature, see [\[Feature Proposal\] Add Remote Storage Options for Improved Durability](https://github.com/opensearch-project/OpenSearch/issues/1968).
+For updates on the progress of remote-backed storage, or if you want leave feedback that could help improve the feature, see [Feature Proposal - Add Remote Storage Options for Improved Durability](https://github.com/opensearch-project/OpenSearch/issues/1968).
 {: .note}

 ### Enable the feature